agnesnoy/SerraLINE/README.md

     sequence will not be obtained and the number of base-pairs will need to be provided by the user (in SerraLINE.in).

-For running the main process, the user has to indicate the path to the data files as well as the type of structure in the next input file:

-  - SerraLINE.in .
+  - SerraLINE.in
-    Seven inputs need to be indicated in this file.
+    Seven keys need to be indicated in this file.
+    The different options are also specificed there.
     1.- The user first needs to specify the type of structure, typing 0 for opened structure (linear DNA) and 1 for closed structure (circular DNA).
-    2.- In case that you have a topology file corresponding to a single stranded DNA, then type 1, whereas if the topology corresponds to a double stranded DNA, then type
+    2.- In case you have a topology file corresponding to a single stranded DNA, type 1.
+        If the topology corresponds to a double stranded DNA, then type
+        2.
-        2. If you don't have a topology file, then type 0.
+        If you don't have a topology file, then type 0.
-    3.- In case that you type 0 in the previous input, then you are required to indicate the number of base-pairs in the trajectory file.
+    3.- In case that you type 0 in the previous input, then you are required to indicate the number of base-pairs of your molecule.
 With this, SerraLINE can determine the number of frames in the simulation.
         If you didn't type 0 in the previous input, then SerraLINE will ignore this input.
+    4.- Projection of the trajectory on to the best fitted plane.
+        Type 1 if you do not want to project.
+        Type 0 if you want to project
-    4.- Method selection.
-Type 1 if you want to perform the standard method.
-For the projection method, by typing 0 the whole structure will be projected to the plane that best fits, or, specifying with ' ', you can fit a plane to a selection of base-pairs.
-This selection of points should be at least 3 bps.
+        Type 'x:y' if you want to fit the plane to a selection o bp *x and y) This selection of points should be at least 3 bps.
-    5.- Tangent length specyfication.
+    5.- Tangent length specification.
 Type the length l that defines how the tangent vectors are constructed.
-        Beware that for opened structurs l elements (bendings) will be lost.
     6.- Path to the topology file.
 This input will be ignored if you indicated that you don't have a topology.
     7.- Path to the trajectory file.
 This trajectory can be in